Use this file to discover all available pages before exploring further.

 Cedar collects all subscribed state and additional context that has been registered with the agent input system.

-manages all context gathering.
-See Agent Input Context for details on how to subscribe state and provide context to your agents.3
+The agentContextSlice manages all context gathering.
+See Agent Input Context for details on how to subscribe state and provide context to your agents.

 Context tokenization